Agent Groups¶

 At least one environment must be created and associated with the selected Agent Group before you will be able to run a project.
 See Environments for additional information.

-To add a new Private Agent group, click the button.
+To add a new Private Agent group, click the attachment button.
 Fill out the dialog as follows:

 Note

-Disabled: Clear the checkbox to disable cloud logging.
+• Disabled: Clear the checkbox to disable cloud logging.
 When cloud logging is disabled, a link will be displayed in the Activities page Messages tab that allows the logging information to be viewed from the agent itself.
-Clicking on the link displays the logging information in a separate window generated from the agent running on a local machine located behind the organization's firewall.
+If your network configuration allows direct access to the agent server, clicking on the link displays the logging information in a separate window generated from the agent running on a local machine located behind the organization's firewall.

 Warning